FabriLluvia/TeslaOS/README.md

 ### Compile the OS

-Well, the first version of this OS is not finished yet, so there is nothing on the [INSTALL.md](docs/INSTALL.md) file, but it is going to be the guide of how to compile the OS in the [INSTALL.md](docs/INSTALL.md) file.
+Well, the first version of this OS is not finished yet, so there is nothing on the [INSTALL.md](docs/INSTALL.md) file, but it is going to be the guide on how to compile the OS in the [INSTALL.md](docs/INSTALL.md) file.

 ### Feedback

-We also have a form to fill to give [feedback](https://forms.gle/VRVUJ2GePC5YFnwR6)
+We also have a form to fill out to give [feedback](https://forms.gle/VRVUJ2GePC5YFnwR6)